Residents can fill their recycling containers with the same items that have been placed in the blue bags and bins:

 - Before placing bottles, cans and jars inside the containers, bins or the blue recycling bags, residents should rinse the materials.

-- All paper materials should be placed in a "grocery-style" plastic bag prior to placement in containers or bins.
-This will protect the materials from moisture and keep them from blowing into the alleys.
+- All paper materials should be placed directly into the bins.
 Cardboard boxes can be flattened and placed in containers or under bins to maximize space.

 City sanitation personnel have confidence that the material in the blue recycling bags is intended for recycling.
 The City-marked containers and bins provide crews with that same level of confidence.
 Residents are urged not to place recycling material in any thing other than the City-marked containers, bins or blue recycling bags.
 Blue recycling bags can be purchased at any local grocery or drugstore.

-Residents can request one of the new recycling containers by calling 3-1-1 or by submitting an online request, click here.
+Residents can request one of the new recycling containers by calling 311 or by submitting an online service request.

 Additional containers can be purchased for $20 or $10 with the trade-in of a recycling bin.
 This includes residents who: